richie0866/Rostruct/docs/getting-started/why-rostruct.md

 Safely integrate external libraries into your projects with an intelligent Promise-based module loading system.

-External libraries can be required and executed as any other ModuleScript.
+External libraries load like any other ModuleScript.

 ![Roact example](../images/RoactPanel.svg){ align=right width=200 draggable=false }